rachelng-rpas/openreoc/articles/oonp/Reference-pathway-1-controlled.md

-# VERY FIRST DRAFT, DO NOT REFER TO YET

 # OONP Pathway 1 — Controlled Environment

 > **Understanding CASA's TMI 2024-01 Pathway 1 for Operations Over or Near People**